 Ballotpedia: analysis of current bills and resolutions, both nationally and at the state level

-The standards below include considerations from the NSDA's Equity Topic Rubric.
+The standards below include considerations from the NSDA's Topic Rubric.

 How two-sided it is; is there sufficient ground for debate on both sides of the issue but without requiring students to uphold a morally indefensible position inextricably tied to degrading peoples' identities, such as sexism/ sexist policies, ableism/ ableist policies, racism/ racist policies, etc. (adapted from California High School Speech Association materials).